QualitEye: Public and Privacy-preserving Gaze Data Quality Verification: Related Work

-\paragraph{Unsupervised gaze representation learning} Previously, supervised representation learning techniques have been used to learn task-specific eye features, e.g. gaze estimation \cite{zhang15appearance, zhang2020eth} or eye contact detection \cite{zhang2017everyday}.
-However, these methods assume carefully labelled data and do not generalise well to other tasks, unlike our method, which does not restrict specific tasks or the availability of correct labels.
-Alternatively, self-supervised learning (SSL) methods enable deep learning models to learn the underlying image features by obtaining supervisory signals directly from the data without task-specific labels, which yield more subtle representations, especially for less common semantics \cite{goyal2021self}, such as the heterogeneous person-specific differences in appearance-based methods \cite{elfares2022federated}.
-SSL methods first started with joint embedding architectures (e.g. siamese networks) that try to learn the joint embeddings of two inputs \cite{liu2018differential, sun2021cross, yu2020unsupervised}, such methods collapse in practice and theory, i.e. the network produces identical embeddings ignoring the matching/non-matching inputs.
-Therefore, contrastive methods were introduced.
-They rely on creating pairs of positive and negative samples and learning the similar/dissimilar embeddings.
-However, enumerating all possible positive-negative pairs and all possible predictions in computer vision is an intractable problem, and current solutions introduce bias through hand-picked examples (e.g. \cite{jindal2023contrastive}).
-Other non-contrastive methods \cite{caron2019unsupervised, yan2020clusterfit, chen2021exploring} require the (theoretical) optimisation of the capacity of the latent variable, i.e. maximising the likelihood estimation on the intractable marginal log-likelihood.
-Nonetheless, in practice, a ``fuzzy'' latent can solve these limitations; therefore, in this work, to learn gaze representations, we propose a variational auto-encoder (VAE)-based model that is generative, non-contrastive, and uses a fuzzy latent variable.
-It uses a neural network as an amortised optimisation across the gaze data points.
+\paragraph{Unsupervised gaze representation learning} Supervised representation learning has been used to extract task-specific eye features, such as gaze estimation \cite{zhang15appearance, zhang2020eth} or eye contact detection \cite{zhang2017everyday}, but it relies on carefully labelled data and does not generalise well across tasks.
+In contrast, self-supervised learning (SSL) enables models to learn underlying image features directly from the data without task-specific labels, capturing subtle, person-specific variations in appearance-based gaze methods \cite{goyal2021self, elfares2022federated}.
+Early SSL approaches used joint embedding architectures (e.g., siamese networks) \cite{liu2018differential, sun2021cross, yu2020unsupervised}, but these often collapsed, producing identical embeddings.
+Contrastive methods address this by learning from positive and negative pairs, yet enumerating all possible pairs is intractable, leading to bias in hand-selected examples \cite{jindal2023contrastive}.
+Non-contrastive approaches \cite{caron2019unsupervised, yan2020clusterfit, chen2021exploring} theoretically require optimising latent capacity, which is often intractable.
+Here, we propose a VAE-based approach for gaze representation learning that is generative, non-contrastive, and leverages a ''fuzzy'' latent variable, with a neural network providing amortised optimisation across gaze data points.